 If you’re looking for something that can run more demanding software, such as an graphics intense programs, consider the MacBook Pro instead.

 If you’re after a Windows machine, Dell’s XPS range is an excellent alternative to the MacBook, and can be purchased with a dedicated graphics card at the high end.
-The Microsoft Surface laptop is another serious contender, and one of the best Windows laptops you can buy if you’re spending over $1,000.
+The Microsoft Surface Laptop 3 is another serious contender, and one of the best Windows laptops you can buy if you’re spending around the $1,000 mark.